 For now, please post any issues on the DAT Linux Github Community channel: https://github.com/dat-linux/community/discussions

 Does DAT Linux have multi-language support?

 Yes, to an extent.
 DAT Linux related icons and tool-tips in the menus will be localised; as are the title, tabs, launcher buttons, and tool-tips on the control panel.
-Launcher scripts (such as when installing or running a script-oriented DAT Linux app) are so far only in English.
+Launcher scripts (such as when installing or running a script-oriented DAT Linux app) are so far only in (British) English.

 In terms of the OS generally, you should find most basic language packs are available.
 The easiest way to check is switch your locale (in the “LXQT Configuration Settings” tool), re-login, and try it out.